V-Sekai-archive/blender-skeletal-motion-animate/README.md

 [Rokoko Studio](https://www.rokoko.com/en/products/studio) is a powerful and intuitive software for recording, visualizing and exporting motion capture.

-This plugin lets you stream your animation data from Rokoko Studio directly into Blender.
-It also allows you to easily record and retarget animations.
+This plugin lets you retarget animations.

 ---

 ## Requirements
 - Blender **2.80** or higher
-- For live stream data: Rokoko Studio 1.18.0b

 ## Features
-- Live stream data:
-    - Up to five actors that can all include both body, face (52 blendshapes) and finger data at the same time
-    - Camera data
-    - Props data
-- Control Rokoko Studio from within Blender
 - Easily retarget motion capture animations

 ---